StefanStanisic/IP2/README.md

 ## Description :chart_with_upwards_trend: :

 This project presents classification of T cells using numerous different algorithms to determine which algorithm gives best results for the given data.
 It uses both simpler and ensemble methods.
+Project is written in Python programming language using pandas, numpy, sklearn, os and time libraries.